AnnaVM/NYTimes_Variations/what_topic/README.md

 # So, what's your topic?

 **AIM:** Investigating the impact of various scikit-learn feature extraction methods (get the counts, remove stopwords, apply tfidf, lemmatize).
-Model the topics in the news post and be able to predict the topics of previously unlabeled posts.
+Modeling the topics in the documents (unsupervised learning - matrix factorization).

 # Investigating vectorizers